You might need to pay more attention to your branch chain amino acid intake!

 But there is more to this story… research in humans and rodents has found that one of the BCAAS, leucine, has a particularly important role with regards to SWITCHING ON muscle protein synthesis.
 In fact it appears it is almost singularly responsible for doing this.

-Which means there are 3 major things needed in order to build muscle:
+There are 3 major things needed in order to build muscle in horses:

 1. Work!
 Muscles won’t grow unless they are given work to do.

 2. Leucine.
 This branch chain amino acid switches on muscle protein synthesis.

 3. Plenty of the other amino acids.
 Between work and leucine, muscles are stimulated to grow.
 So they then need a ready supply of all the other amino acids they need in order to actually grow.